BA in Education, Mathematics & Business Studies (MI014)

 strategies in their subject areas.
 There is also a strong emphasis on the development of critical and reflective practice, and on developing an understanding of schools as organisations.
 Both observation and teaching elements are integrated into this placement which usually attends to Junior Cycle level and/or Transition Year level.
 Students may also be placed in pairs on this placement, facilitating team teaching with one another as well as with established teachers.

 School Placement 2 - Year 3, Semester 6: In this two-week placement, students will work in special settings including the possibility of an international placement.
 The purpose of this placement is to support the student in becoming an inclusive teacher and to develop their confidence and competence in responding to diverse needs in the classroom.

-School Placement 3 & 4 - Year 4, Semester 8: These placements will run simultaneously over 12 weeks.
-School Placement 3 addresses the whole school elements of the extended placement beyond the classroom and provides structure to the student’s whole school learning throughout the placement including the continuation of the Professional Portfolio.
-In School Placement 4 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
+School Placement 3 - Year 4, Semester 8: School Placement 3 will run over 12 weeks.
+In School Placement 3 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
 There will be a strong emphasis on reflective practice throughout these modules.

 The programme prepares graduates for their roles in all areas of professional life in education.

 The following list demonstrates just some of the careers our graduates have pursued:

 Undergraduate Entrance Scholarships